nerdyrasa/webscrape/README.md

 ## Known Issues

-The program choked on the team San Jos&eacute State, therefore I used a small subset of teams that did not include San Jos&eacute State to test my program.
+The program choked on the team San Jos&eacute; State, therefore I used a small subset of teams that did not include San Jos&eacute; State to test my program.
 I'll need to take a look at that.

 ## Attribution ##